 “Oh, William, surely you’re exaggerating,” the Countess of Osley simpered not long after dinner had ended.
 She snuck a glance in my direction to see how much her and her husband’s words were affecting me, looking like a poorly constructed scarecrow beneath her blotchy rouge and flaking powder.

 It was a struggle not to roll my eyes at her.

 The party had withdrawn to the viscount’s formal drawing room, and she and her husband, the Earl of Osley, were standing near a bookshelf just behind John’s shoulder, having positioned themselves there knowing that their caustic words would reach our ears.
 I kept my face carefully blank as I turned my face up at John and pretended to listen to whatever he was saying.
 Something about how King George’s scribblings were becoming more lucid, a hopeful sign that this latest bout of our monarch’s madness was abating.

 “Not in the slightest,” the earl mock-whispered to his wife.
-“I tell you, ever since he took over his father’s seat, our ships have been left to rot in the Thames.
-It’s complete chaos,” he assured her, ranting about one of John’s many perceived political failures.
+“I tell you, ever since he took over his father’s seat, our ships have been left to rot in the Thames,” he assured her, ranting about one of John’s many perceived political failures.
 “And don’t even ask me about that embarrassment with the Americas.
 I can’t stomach to speak of it.”

 You’re the true embarrassment, I sniped at him in my mind.
 The man was tactless and almost comically obtuse.
 I knew that I shouldn’t let someone so asinine rile me, but I had a fierce protective streak that made itself known whenever someone I cared for was targeted, even if that someone was John, who was more than capable of defending himself.